hMRZQ21/Household_Haven/README.md

 * Backend: Python, PostgreSQL, and Flask
 * API: Stripe (checkout & item images)

-# Are there similar applications or competitors available now?
-How does your idea differ?
-Or why is there a need for a competitor?
-* There are quite a few players in this market, some include:
-  - Wayfair, Facebook Marketplace, Etsy, Ebay, Craigslist, and Nextdoor.
-* Household Haven's primary focus on second-hand household goods provides a niche marketplace with a curated selection, setting it apart from more generalized platforms.
-The emphasis on second-hand goods promotes environmental sustainability and offers users a more budget-friendly option compared to buying brand-new items.

 # ER Diagram:
 <p align="center">
   <alt>Screenshot of ER Diagram made with LucidChart.</alt>